 The mission of the CFC is to promote and support philanthropy through a program that is employee focused, cost-efficient, and effective in providing all federal employees the opportunity to improve the quality of life for all.

-Read OPM Acting Director Elaine Kaplan's Memorandum to Heads of Executive Departments and Agencies regarding the 2013 campaign.
+Read OPM Director Katherine Archuleta's Memorandum to Heads of Executive Departments and Agencies regarding the 2014 campaign.